Sknow1112/ani-cli/README.md

 </p>

 <h3 align="center">
-A cli to browse and watch anime (alone AND with friends).
-This tool scrapes the site <a href="https://allmanga.to/">allmanga.</a>
+A fork of the ani-cli to browse and watch anime (alone AND with friends).
+Rewriting this tool to work with wcostream!
 </h3>

 <h1 align="center">